trungp2510/Sudoku_Depth-First-Search/README.md

 # Sudoku_Depth-First-Search
-\nHow to use:
+How to use:

-\nRun the file Sudoku_DFS.py
+nRun the file Sudoku_DFS.py

-\nOutput will be generated as sudoku_testcase.txt
+Output will be generated as sudoku_testcase.txt

-\nIt will show the time to solve the generated board and memory used.
+It will show the time to solve the generated board and memory used.